chaerim-kim/chaerim-kim.github.io/_posts/_drafts/uais.md

   - **Collaborative or social filtering**

-      - It looks at social behaviours what other ppl has been doing – looks at attention of the others – and recommend what other ppl may like
+      - It looks at social behaviours what other people has been doing – looks at attention of the others – and recommend what other ppl may like